By Kim McCullough

 Frequently Asked Questions (FAQs)

-What’s the difference between a cool climate and a warm climate, Chardonnays?
+Q: What’s the difference between cool and warm climate Chardonnay?

-How can I identify the best Chardonnay wines for my palate?
+Q: How do I find the best Chardonnay wine for me?

 About the Author: Kim McCullough